marcof90/creativeguildfront/README.md

 ## Conclusion

 I hope this project demonstrates my skills and experience in front-end development.
 I am excited about the opportunity to contribute to the company and look forward to hearing from you.
 Thank you for considering my application.

+Subject: Results of Full Stack Developer Test

+Dear [Hiring Manager's Name],

+Thank you for giving me the opportunity to take the full stack developer test.
+I am excited to share the results with you.

+Attached to this email, you will find links to the GitHub repositories for both the front-end and back-end portions of the test.
+The front-end repository can be found at [Front-end Repository Link] and the back-end repository can be found at [Back-end Repository Link].
+I have included detailed README files in each repository that explain the technologies and features used in the project.

+I believe that this test effectively demonstrates my skills and experience in full stack development and I am confident that I would be a valuable asset to your team.
+I am excited about the opportunity to interview for this position and look forward to hearing back from you.

+Thank you again for considering my application.